 It’s turning into an adversarial intimidation pit.

 One of the main reasons why people choose to announce their vote is the fashionable image of themselves they think it demonstrates to all of their friends at once.
-There’s a scramble for the peer points at stake, and a desire to be judged favourably by the fashionista, Twitterati, ad nauseum.
+There’s a scramble for the peer points at stake, and a desire to be judged favourably by the fashionista, Twitterati, etc.

 - Event: The trial of individual moral fibre.

-- When: 5th May.
+- When: 5 May.

 - Who: All baying support welcomed.

-I’m going to borrow a friend’s words.
+I’m going to borrow an acquaintance’s words.
 In one place, he says, “It scares me to think that some people are even thinking of voting No”.
 We are all entitled to our opinions – fair enough – but public statements like this make a point of outright rigidity; if you are planning to vote ‘No’, the reader and I will not get along.

-The Fate of LiveJournal
+The fate of LiveJournal

-I’ve recently had the good fortune to work in conjunction with the fantastic Al Allday for the first time in over a decade.
+I’ve recently had the good fortune to work with the fantastic Al Allday for the first time in over a decade.
 Al, whose blog is a must-read, recently considered LiveJournal and what has caused its downfall, which has prompted me – a migrated LJ user – to consider the same.

-Times (and personal voices) are now less about substance and more about soundbytes.
+Times (and personal voices) are now less about substance and more about soundbites.
 Image is everything.
 Personal truth and insularity cede to a culture of headlines, achievement, boldness over subtlety, and general ephemera.
 For these reasons, we are not using social media to get to know people and small groups intimately as before, but instead showing a thumbprint of ourselves – often a polished and disingenuous one – to the masses.

 I find myself with a few tangential (though complementary) thoughts.
-I began LiveJournaling in 2003, and migrated to WordPress in 2009.
+I began LiveJournaling in 2003 and migrated to WordPress in 2009.
 LiveJournal was my very first open template, and the network for my first close community.
 I wrote my heart out.
 For all the difficulties I had, people could learn a great deal about me through following a page which demonstrated my lightest and darkest corners.

 But here’s the question.
-If Facebook did not exist, would the same community of LiveJournallers I grew to know and love still exist with the same vigour?
+If Facebook did not exist, would the same community of LiveJournalers I grew to know and love still exist with the same vigour?
 Social media expanded in force and instigated changes, not least in the self-fashioning of ourselves online.
 There’s no escaping that.
-I’m just trying to imagine the factors that may have affected the craft of journalling had this particular dirty footprint not landed.
+I’m just trying to imagine the factors that may have affected the craft of journaling had this particular dirty footprint not landed.